Welcome to the Climate Hazards Center (CHC)

 Our Mission

-The CHC's mission aligns with the University of Santa Barbara, California in our shared commitment to public service, which manifests through the creation and distribution of knowledge that advances the well-being of the global community.
-We improve the early detection and forecasting of hydroclimatic hazards related to food security, droughts, and floods while empowering decision-makers by providing improved climate analysis tools, data sets, and the on-ground support of CHC-affiliated field scientists.
+The CHC's mission focuses on improving the early detection and forecasting of hydroclimatic hazards related to food security, droughts, and floods while empowering decision-makers by providing improved climate analysis tools, data sets, and the on-ground support of CHC-affiliated field scientists.
 We aim to strengthen international disaster risk-reduction efforts by advancing drought early warning science.